-Born in Detroit, Michigan, I graduated in 1974 from Michigan State University, James Madison College, with a B.A. that included a history minor.
-I received a J.D. degree from The George Washington University in 1977 and have practiced law ever since.
+Born in Detroit, graduate of Michigan State University, James Madison College, B.A. that included a history minor.
+J.D. degree from The George Washington University; have practiced law ever since.
 Aside from three years in law school and three in Chicago at Winston & Strawn, I have spent my life in Michigan.
-Since June 2012, I've had the honor to serve as president of the Michigan Historical Commission.
+Worked for the Attorney General, then Michigan Bell/Ameritech.
+Appointed in 2007 to and, since June 2012, have had the honor to serve as president of the Michigan Historical Commission.

-I have been a partner at Dickinson Wright PLLC, one of Michigan's most historic law firms, since 1998.
+I have been a member at Dickinson Wright PLLC, one of Michigan's most historic law firms, since 1998.

 When my fiance and I were dating, Eastern CW battlefields were a regular event.
 Once married, my bride and I toured them again--in order of occurrence.

-More recently I've come to realize that Michigan's key contributions to saving the Nation are not appropriately recognized or appreciated.
-This blog is part of an effort to rectify this error.
+I had come to realize that Michigan's key contributions to saving the Nation were not appropriately recognized or appreciated.
+This blog is part of an effort to rectify the omission.